 It’s also a 2-in-1 tour!
-You’ll eat and drink at a few places while being guided through the history of a couple of the oldest areas of Barcelona.
+You’ll eat and drink at a few places while being guided through the history of a few of Barcelona’s oldest areas.
 As foodies, we enjoyed it immensely.

 We strolled through the Gothic Quarter and El Born (my favorite districts) while being told about the history of these two areas.
 It was cool at one point to discover that I was probably standing in the same spot Christoper Columbus stood and had an audience with the King and Queen of Spain.

-Blows your mind, right?!
+It blows your mind, right?!
 Mine too.

 Our fabulous Devour guide, Fintan, emailed us the next day with all the great eats we enjoyed on our tour